sshniro/zap-docs/source/includes/contributing.md

     In general, use second person in your docs rather than first person.
 For example:

-    - Recommended: We recommend to use the Spider. <br>
+    - Recommended: You are recommended to use the Spider.<br>
-    - Not recommended: You are recommended to use the Spider.
+    - Not Recommended: We recommend to use the Spider.

 * Spellings